Length: 2 Days

 Fault Tree Analysis Training

-With every product, there are numerous ways it can fail.
-Some more likely and possible than others.
-The fault tree analysis permits a team to think through and organize the sequences or patterns of faults that have to occur to cause a specific top level fault.
+There are numerous ways any product could fail.
+Fault tree analysis permits an organization’s team to think through and organize the sequences or patterns of faults that have to occur to cause a specific top level fault.

-The top level fault may be a specific type of failure, say the car will not start.
-Or it may be focused on a serious safety related failure, such as the starter motor overheats starting a fire.
+The top level fault may be a specific type of failure such as a car that won’t start, or it may be focused on a serious safety related failure, such as the starter motor overheats starting a fire.

 Fault Tree Analysis Training Course by Tonex